SuiteDash

 Task dependencies and Gantt charts on all paid plans.
 No feature gating.
 SuiteDash gates dependencies to $99/month.

 AI for proposals, emails, and reports.
-Agiled's AI drafts proposals from client history, writes emails, and generates reports.
+Agiled's AI drafts proposals from client history, writes emails, and generates reports on all paid plans without a separate add-on.

 Feature SuiteDash Plutio Agiled